mindspore-ai/docs/tutorials/training/source_en/use/save_model.md

 ## Overview

 During model training, you can add CheckPoints to save model parameters for inference and retraining after interruption.
-If you want to do inference on different hardware platforms, you need to generate corresponding models based on the network and CheckPoint, such as MINDIR, AIR, ONNX.
+If you want to perform inference on different hardware platforms, you need to generate corresponding models based on the network and CheckPoint, such as MindIR, AIR and ONNX.

-- MINDIR: MindSpore IR (MindIR) is a function-style IR based on graph representation.
-Its core purpose is to serve automatic differential transformation.
-It can be used on device inference now.
+- MindIR: A functional IR of MindSpore based on graph representation, which defines an extensible graph structure and IR representation of operators, which eliminates the model differences between different backends.
+The model trained on Ascend 910 can be used for reasoning on the upper side of Ascend 310, GPU and MindSpore Lite.
 - CheckPoint: A CheckPoint file of MindSpore is a binary file that stores the values of all training parameters.
 The Google Protocol Buffers mechanism with good scalability is adopted, which is independent of the development language and platform.
 The protocol format of CheckPoints is defined in `mindspore/ccsrc/utils/checkpoint.proto`.
 - AIR: Ascend Intermediate Representation (AIR) is an open file format defined by Huawei for machine learning and can better adapt to the Ascend AI processor.
 It is similar to ONNX.
 - ONNX: Open Neural Network Exchange (ONNX) is an open file format designed for machine learning.
 It is used to store trained models.

-The following uses examples to describe how to save MindSpore CheckPoint files, and how to export MINDIR, AIR, ONNX files.
+The following uses examples to describe how to save MindSpore CheckPoint files, and how to export MindIR, AIR and ONNX files.

 ## Saving CheckPoint files